MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

 - [] train model on synthetic dataset (of same size as real one) and evaluate it on a very large synthetic dataset to have better statistics
 - [] maybe: train model on larger synthetic dataset and see whether it performs better on the same evaluation dataset as above
 - [] maybe (as followup work?): train model first on large synthetic dataset and then on real dataset to see whether it can learn the real dataset better
+- [x] make synthetic data generation deterministic with the seed
+- [] implement a way to retrain model
+- [] implement a way to evaluate model on new dataset